KelvinShadewing/KyrodianLegends/wiki/ep1.md

 *All cutscenes are skippable by pressing start.
 A menu will ask if the player would like to skip in case they press it by accident.*

+## Chapter 0:	Snake?
+Snake!

+> [Cutscene opens with a small, blue aircraft landing on a beach.
+Midi and three pengrunts disembark, one wearing a black headband, the other two wearing hard hats.
+They walk up the beach until they reach an old stone ruin.]

+> MIDI: Are you sure this is the place?
+It looks like a real dump to me.

+> CAP: Dr. Quincey hasn't been wrong about this stuff yet.

+> MIDI:

+## Chapter 1: What's Mined is Mine

 The episode begins with [Midi](midi.md) aboard the Avalanche.
 They approach a small mining town, at which point [Dr Quincey](drq.md) calls all [Cold Front](factions.md) members to the hangar for a briefing.

 > [Scene begins with an external view of the Avalanche coming in to view, then zooms in to it and switches to an internal view with pengrunts walking through the hall.]